 This is my favorite wand – The Flourish Trio.
 You could say I’m biased — I mean, I did create this one to have all you could ever want or need.
-This is my own brand of tools and trust me when I say it’s the best of the best.
-I won’t rattle off the specks because you can find them on the website here but there are a few things you need to consider before you start curling.
+This is my own brand of tools and, trust me when I say, it’s the best of the best.
+I won’t rattle off the specs because you can find them on the website here but there are a few things you need to consider before you start curling.

 1. What size barrel do you want?

 There are three standard sizes among curling wands, a 32mm barrel, a 25mm barrel and a 19mm barrel.
 I believe there are reasons to own all three because they each give such different looks!
 The 32mm barrel is great if you have long or medium length hair and want those big loose or voluminous curls.
 The 25mm is the most versatile size and it works for all hair lengths.
 It does create a more defined curl but the beauty in that size is that those curls will relax as time goes on and you can wear them day after day.
 It’s glorious!
 The last size is the 19mm which is SO CUTE on short hair.
 I have examples here of what some of the sizes look like on a few different models with different lengths and textures of hair.

 2. What temperature should I have my iron set to?

 It’s safer on your hair if you can leave your hair on a warmer barrel than if you put it as hot as it can go and quickly rush through it.
 Keep that in mind when you’re selecting your temperature but I typically recommend everyone starts at 350.
 You can go up to 450 if you have extremely coarse hair but if you do not have coarse hair this will cause damage.
 If you have very fine hair, start a 300 and then just play it by ear from there!
 Ditch your curling wand or iron that has only an on/off switch.
 It’s wrecking your hair!

 3. What should my irons be made of?